Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Price: THB 400–800/night (~€11–21) | Location: Sukhumvit Soi 26

-Once Again is Bangkok’s finest social hostel — the extraordinary design (the hostel occupies a converted office building, with the communal spaces rivaling mid-range hotel common rooms), the rooftop café, and the Sukhumvit location.
+Once Again is one of Bangkok’s best social hostels — a converted office building whose communal spaces rival mid-range hotel common rooms, plus a rooftop café and a solid Sukhumvit location.

 Rooftop Bars (Hotel Guests and Non-Guests)

-Bangkok’s rooftop bar scene is extraordinary — the most developed in Asia:
+Bangkok’s rooftop bar scene is the most developed in Asia:

-Sirocco (State Tower, Silom): The highest open-air bar in Bangkok (63rd floor, 247m) — the circular Greek-temple-influenced design, the 360° view of Bangkok and the Chao Phraya, and the extraordinary sunset experience.
+Sirocco (State Tower, Silom): The highest open-air bar in Bangkok (63rd floor, 247m) — the circular Greek-temple-influenced design, the 360° view of Bangkok and the Chao Phraya, and a spectacular sunset.
 The bar scene from The Hangover Part II was filmed here.
 Open to non-guests; dress code enforced.

-Vertigo (Banyan Tree Hotel, Sathorn): The most complete rooftop restaurant experience — the open-air restaurant and bar on the 61st floor, with the extraordinary view of the Bangkok skyline in all directions.
+Vertigo (Banyan Tree Hotel, Sathorn): The most complete rooftop restaurant experience — the open-air restaurant and bar on the 61st floor, with sweeping views of the Bangkok skyline in all directions.
 Restaurant reservations required for dinner.

-Above Eleven (Fraser Suites Sukhumvit): The most sociable rooftop bar — the Peruvian-Japanese fusion menu, the extraordinary cocktails, and the mix of Bangkok’s international community.
+Above Eleven (Fraser Suites Sukhumvit): The most sociable rooftop bar — the Peruvian-Japanese fusion menu, standout cocktails, and the mix of Bangkok’s international community.

 FAQ

 What is the best hotel for a first visit to Bangkok?
-The Mandarin Oriental (if budget allows) for the iconic Bangkok experience and the most complete service.
-The Capella (for the finest contemporary experience).
+The Mandarin Oriental (if budget allows) for the classic Bangkok experience and the most complete service.
+The Capella (for the best contemporary experience).
 The Chatrium Hotel Riverside (for value riverside) or the Lebua at State Tower (for the dramatic rooftop location) are excellent mid-range alternatives.

 Is the Mandarin Oriental Bangkok still worth the premium?
-Yes — for the specific reasons: the Authors’ Wing and its historical resonance, the Sala Rim Naam restaurant (genuinely extraordinary traditional Thai cuisine in a setting that exists nowhere else), and the service culture that has been refined for 145 years.
+Yes — for specific reasons: the Authors’ Wing and its historical resonance, the Sala Rim Naam restaurant (genuinely exceptional traditional Thai cuisine in a setting that exists nowhere else), and a service culture that has been refined for 145 years.
 The rooms themselves are not the most contemporary in Bangkok; the experience and history justify the premium.

 Which Bangkok hotel has the best pool?
-The Peninsula Bangkok (the three-tier infinity pool cascading toward the Chao Phraya River) and the Capella Bangkok (the extraordinary 50-meter pool with direct river views) are the finest.
-At a mid-range price point, the Chatrium Hotel Riverside has an extraordinary riverside pool.
+The Peninsula Bangkok (the three-tier infinity pool cascading toward the Chao Phraya River) and the Capella Bangkok (its 50-meter pool with direct river views) are the top choices.
+At a mid-range price point, the Chatrium Hotel Riverside has a superb riverside pool.

 Related guides